den01-python-programming/exercise-4-28-storing-records/README.md

 amy
 ```

 The exercise template has a `main` method that you can use to test how your program works.
-In this exercise, only modify the method `read_people`.
+In this exercise, only modify the method `read_records_from_file`.